 Let’s get to it then, how can we find the type of music we like?
 Let’s start with;

-There are so many of these services around the world, but the leading websites are Spotify, Apple Music, YouTube and SoundCloud.
+There are so many of these services around the world, but the leading websites are Spotify, Apple Music, YouTube, and SoundCloud.

-YouTube and SoundCloud are free, and SoundCloud does a good job introducing you to up and comers with its auto play mode.
+YouTube and SoundCloud are free, and SoundCloud does a good job introducing you to up and comers with its auto-play mode.
 If you’re into underground and independent music, SoundCloud is the place to start.

 These services also help recommend music using your history, which can be very helpful, and their playlists are a great place to find artists you would miss otherwise.

-Basically playlists are a good place to go on these streaming platforms, but it does help if at least you know the type of songs or artists you’re interested in.
+Basically, playlists are a good place to go on these streaming platforms, but it does help if at least you know the type of songs or artists you’re interested in.

 Music Blogs and Websites

-Websites like 2Dopeboys, Hip Hop Wired, Ambrosia for Heads, HipHopDX, Hot New Hip Hop, and so many others (click here for a top 30 hip hop websites) are also great places to find good music.
+Websites like 2Dopeboys, Hip Hop Wired, Ambrosia for Heads, HipHopDX, Hot New Hip Hop, and so many others (click here for top 30 hip hop websites) are also great places to find good music.

 Adding your email to the email list of the one that best fits your preference is the way to go with these websites.
-You could check up on artists they recommend and be kept informed when stuff you might be interested in comes out.
+You could check up on artists they recommend and be kept informed when the stuff you might be interested in comes out.

 Social Media platforms are also great places to discover new music and keep up with your favorite artists.
-Instagram, Facebook, Twitter are great for you to discover people into music you’re into, follow them and also check out hashtags of topics you’re interested in.
+Instagram, Facebook, and Twitter are great for you to discover people into music you’re into, follow them, and also check out hashtags of topics you’re interested in.
 Instagram is my favorite so far.

-Apps like Shazam, MixCloud, 8 Tracks, BandCamp, Slacker Radio and a ton of others are very popular when it comes to discovering music.
+Apps like Shazam, MixCloud, 8 Tracks, BandCamp, Slacker Radio, and a ton of others are very popular when it comes to discovering music.
 The music streaming services I mentioned all have apps, so they could also fall under this category.

 These apps have their various strengths in keeping you on top of your game with new releases and music generally.

-As a fan of music, you should have friends that love music as well, or even more than you.
+As a fan of music, you should have friends that love music as well or even more than you.
 They could be around you or really far, it doesn’t matter.
 You could always find out what they’re listening to and check out what they’re on.